Quick Answer

 Step 7: Pre-Launch Checklist

 Before you tell anyone your site is live, run through this list.
-These are the things most people discover missing two weeks after launch.

 - SSL certificate is active and the site loads on https://